It is our mission to remove barriers and ensure equal access for all qualified students

 reviewed, you will work with OAR to determine necessary accommodations and initiate

 - OAR staff will write Accommodation Letters for your instructors.

 - OAR staff will sign the letters.
 You will sign the letters.

 - You are then responsible for delivering the letters to your instructors and discussing

 your accommodation needs with them.

-- OAR staff will be available for consultations with faculty and meetings with students
+- OAR staff will be available to meet and consult with students and faculty about issues

 - Accommodations must be reviewed and new letters generated each semester in which the

 Each student requesting accommodations must provide current, comprehensive documentation